The Beatitudes Explained

 Blessed are those who mourn, for they will be comforted. (vs 4)

-For those who weep whether it’s sin, tragedy, or loss, they will be comforted by God.
+For those who weep whether it’s sin, tragedy, or loss, they can rest peacefully in God’s comfort and protection.

 He encourages those who struggle with losing loved ones or sorrowful situations.